VLDB2020/instructions/guide-session-chair.md

 Support:

 - **Session co-chairs**: You are a team of two co-chairs, one primary and one secondary.
+If your session is currently missing a co-chair, please ask a colleagues in the community if they would be willing to serve as your secondary.
 The responsibility of the primary chair is to introduce the speakers, manage the live Q&A after each paper, and manage the discussion at the end of the session.
 The responsibility of the secondary chair is to take over if the primary becomes unavailable and to help the primary if present.
 - **Technical chair**: A technical chair from Gateway Production will be present.
 That person will take care of streaming the videos when you give them the signal.
 They have all the videos and they know the order.
-The technical chair can also help answer other questions that may come up during the session.
+The technical chair will also promote attendees to panelists, help you manage disruptive attendees, and can also help answer other questions that may come up during the session.
 - **Student volunteer**: A student volunteer will help you with two tasks:
     - Demote a disruptive person from panelist to attendee.
 We will ask the students to monitor and if they notice that someone is being disruptive, they will go ahead and demote them.
 If you notice that someone is disruptive, you can demote them directly yourself as well.
     - Copy over questions from the zoom Q&A to the Slack Channel.
 We will ask students to copy over all unanswered questions and, if possible, the questions that were answered (with their answers) as well.
-- **Slack channel**: Additional Gateway Productions support staff will also be present in a dedicated support slack channel.
+- **Slack channel**: Additional Gateway Productions support staff will also be present in a dedicated support slack channel called "technicalsupport".
+Please note that Slack should be considered ephemeral.
+It will only show the most recent 10K messages.

 **Structure of a session**: Please run your session as follows
 - 2 minutes before session
-    - Arrive in the Zoom channel a minute or two early to check your camera/mic, identify yourself to the technical chair (who will promote you), and mitigate any technical difficulties.
+    - Arrive in the Zoom channel a minute or two early to check your camera/mic, identify yourself to the technical chair by typing a message into the chat window (the technical chair will promote you to co-host), and mitigate any technical difficulties.
 Please note that we have a limited number of zoom licenses so we need one set of sessions to end before the next set of sessions can begin.
 - First 5 minutes
     - Take 2 minutes for miscellaneous chit-chat.
 Both the primary and secondary chair can greet attendees as a whole.
 You can say things like: “Welcome to this session on *&lt;title of the session&gt;*.
 We will begin shortly.”
 You can also say “hi” to specific people that you recognize.
 Please also greet the speakers who join the session.
 The goal is to create a sense of a community of people coming together.
     - Primary chair should then begin the session and do the following: